Tourism in Odisha

-Tourism in Odisha is one of the main contributors to the Economy of Odisha, India, with a 500 km long coastline, mountains, lakes, natural biodiversity and rivers.
-Odisha is one of the major tourism sectors of India, with various tourists' attractions, ranging from wildlife reserves, beaches, temples, monuments, the arts and festivals.
-Other than wildlife reserves, beaches, temples, monuments, the arts and festivals, the Odisha Tourism Development Corporation, a Public Sector Undertaking of Government of Odisha, is also developing tourism sector of Odisha and India.
+Tourism in Odisha is one of the main contributors to the economy of Odisha, India, with a 500 km long coastline, mountains, lakes, natural biodiversity and rivers.
+Odisha is a major tourist destination in India, with various tourist attractions, including wildlife reserves, beaches, temples, monuments, the arts and festivals.
+Other than wildlife reserves, beaches, temples, monuments, the arts and festivals, the Odisha Tourism Development Corporation, a public sector undertaking of the Government of Odisha, is also developing the tourism sector of Odisha and India.

 Monuments

 Temples

 The major temples of Odisha are present in Ekamra Kshetra or the temple city of Bhubaneswar, Puri, Jajpur and Ganjam.